rlew631/NLP_stock_analysis/README.md

 - adding the dates to the to the scores
 - generating a list of ciks/tickers/scores/date ranges
 - create final_ciks.txt containing ciks worth looking into for further analysis

+## Additional exploratory data analysis:

+`topic_modeling.ipynb` was used for:
+- aggregating all the 10ks
+- cleaning/lemmatizing the documents
+- topic modeling using LDA